frederic-perez/AmE-dictionary/data/abbreviations+.md

 __BS__ :four::hammer: (BSing) _One of our core values is: Open company, no BS._
 __BYOD__ :two: Bring your own device.
 __c/o__ :three: Care of.
+__CBSA__ Canada Border Services Agency, a federal law enforcement agency that is responsible for border control.
 __CBT__
 __CCP__ Chinese Communist Party, the ruling political party of China.
 __CDC__ :three: Center for Disease Control. _A CDC van._